 So while the dog with diarrhea due to cheap food responds well to a better diet, the dog with EPI or IBD needs veterinary attention.
 Likewise, giving probiotics or a vitamin supplement as adog diarrhea home remedy works well to correct a bacterial imbalance in the gut.

 A normal healthy poop should be formed and easy to pick up.
 When the moisture content increases, the poop becomes softer.
 When this tips into too much water, the stool is passed as diarrhea.

 The best rule of thumb is to look for a change from what's normal for your dog.
 This might be that the stool is way softer or only semi-formed when the dog usually produces hard nuggets.
 Or it may be they are repeatedly going to the toilet when their habit is once a day.
 Also look for any unusual color or consistency (such as the presence of jelly or blood)

 If in doubt, follow the dog into the yard and take a photo of their offering.
-It is helpful for the vet to see firsthand what the dog produces.
+It is helpful for the vet to see firsthand the dog's diarrhea.

 Looking for adog diarrhea home remedy?
 Take a look at these suggestions.

 Tempting as it is, avoid using products such as Imodium to stop diarrhea.
 This can backfire because the bowel needs to eject any nastiness, rather than leave it festering inside.
 Get this wrong and it has the potential to encourage baddie bacteria to colonize the gut, which makes things worse.
 Much worse.

 The big thing to know about dog diarrhea is that it’s just a sign of ill health, and not a diagnosis in and of itself.
 Straight forward doggy diarrhea settles within 24–48 hours.
 A tummy upset that goes on longer than this, even if the dog is bouncing with good health, is a signal they need help.